devz3ro/IPTV-json-to-m3u8/README.md

 -----------------------------------------------------------------------------------------------

-(For now), the following values need to be changed:
+(For now), the following values need to be changed to your own (search & replace):

 -----------------------------------------------------------------------------------------------